 Here's how Arena bills the Pulitzer Prize-winning autobiographical drama: "Meet the Tyrones: Like most resilient, American families, they have had their share of highs and lows — from celebrity and financial success to illness and loss.
 One fateful day, as their increasingly drunken hours slip by, they are forced to confront the demons that plague them individually, in a final effort to save the family.
 One of the most powerful plays in American theatre and the crowning achievement of a masterful career…"

+The play was published and produced posthumously.
+Its Broadway premiere was in 1956.
+O'Neill died in 1953.
+The play's contrasting O'Neill work at Arena is the nostalgic, fictive look at O'Neill's family, Ah, Wilderness!, which runs through April 8 at the Fichandler.
+It "depicts a fantasy version of O'Neill's youth as he imagined it could have been."
 Carey last appeared at Arena in Noises Off (Helen Hayes nominee).
-At Washington’s Shakespeare Theatre, productions included leading roles in Major Barbara (Helen Hayes Award), The Persians, Antony and Cleopatra, Macbeth and Volpone (Helen Hayes Award).
+At Washington’s Shakespeare Theatre, productions included leading roles in Major Barbara ( Helen Hayes Award), The Persians, Antony and Cleopatra, Macbeth and Volpone (Helen Hayes Award).
 Her Broadway credits include London Assurance (Tony nomination, Theatre World Award), Pygmalion and Hedda Gabler.

 Goetz appeared on Broadway as Barrymore in Ned and Jack and in Macbeth, Sex and Longing, Beyond Therapy, The Queen and the Rebels, Brighton Beach Memoirs, The Government Inspector and The Last Night of Ballyhoo.